thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/datascience/numpy_exercises.md

 2. Add the one-dimensional array `[1, 2, 3]` to each row of the 3x3 array.
 3. Print the result.

+-- completed above --
+## for this last bit, I need to better understand mathematics.

 ### Exercise 8: Solving Linear Equations
 1. Create a 3x3 matrix `A` and a one-dimensional array `b` of length 3.
 2. Use NumPy's functions to solve the linear equation system `Ax = b`.
 3. Print the solution.

 Feel free to ask for solutions or further explanations for any of these exercises!

 Complete -> and then get feedback for each question to GPT